 12. Head to the Top of Sky Costanera

 If you want to take in the views of Santiago from above, don’t miss out on a trip to Sky Costanera.
 At 300 meters, their observatory is the highest in all of Latin America.

 In just two minutes, the elevator takes you to the 360-degree observatory.
 Try to time your visit so you can watch the sunset and see the city light up.
 It’s definitely one of the coolest things to do in Santiago Chile.
 Don’t miss this attraction!
 Get your tickets here.

 It’s open every day from 10AM-10PM with the last elevator rides going up at 9.
 Tickets cost $22 for adults ($18 when booked online here) and $15 for kids ages 4-12.
 It’s located right on the Mapocoho River, which you can see on the map here.

 I realize not everyone is going to want to fork over $20+ to head to the top of the Sky Costanera tower.
 It’s alright – I totally understand.
 I rarely buy those tickets but feel like they’re still good items to include on a list like this.

-If you’re inherently a cheapskate like me, you can just head to the food court in the Costanera Centre Mall.
+If you’re on a budget, you can just head to the food court in the Costanera Centre Mall.
 They have an outdoor seating area that still has a great view, even if it isn’t the tallest in Latin America.